Why is autopsy tissue donation important?

 Yes, if you are interested in choosing where your child’s tissue will go, the tissue navigator will assist you.
 Please note it is usually possible to send tissue to more than one researcher.

 Where will my child’s tissue be sent?

 To any lab(s) your family chooses.
 Additionally, Gift from a Child seeks to direct families to researchers who have the interest and expertise to work with autopsy tissue and the desire to share the data widely across the research community.
-There are four Centers of Excellence GFAC has partnered with.
+There are currently five Centers of Excellence GFAC has partnered with.

 What are the Centers of Excellence?

-They consist of four labs affiliated with the CBTTC.
+They consist of five labs affiliated with the CBTTC.
 Tissue Navigators from each of the labs work together to facilitate donations throughout the country.
 Each of these labs has the expertise to process a whole brain donation as well as develop cell lines and mouse models from the tissue.
 A portion of autopsy tissue donated to any of these labs will be stored at CBTTC’s biorepository in Philadelphia.

 Where are the Centers of Excellence?

 Children’s Hospital of Philadelphia

 Dr. Jane Minturn & Dr. Mateusz Koptyra

 Children’s National Hospital